 Computing Devices: Computing devices take many forms (e.g., car, insulin pump, or robot), not just personal computers, phones and tablets.
 They use many types of input data (collected via gesture, voice, movement, location, and other data) and run instructions in the form of programs to produce certain outputs (e.g., images, sounds, and actions).
 Computing will continue to be increasingly embedded into devices that are used in social, recreational, personal, and workplace environments.

-Human and Computer Partnerships: Some tasks, such as repetitive tasks, or those involving complex computations, are best done by computers, while other tasks that don’t have defined rules or are dynamic in nature, are best done by humans, however, many tasks are done through human-computer partnerships.
+Human and Computer Partnerships: Some tasks, such as repetitive tasks, or those involving complex computations, are best done by computers, while other tasks that do not have defined rules or are dynamic in nature, are best done by humans.
+Many tasks, however, are done through human-computer partnerships.
 Human-computer partnerships are characterized by the interaction of humans with devices and systems that work together to achieve a purpose or solution that would not be independently possible.
+These skills and knowledge inform the decision to use technology in creating, innovating, or solving a problem or sub-problem.

 Networks: Network components, including hardware and software, carry out specific functions to connect computing devices, people, and services.
 The Internet facilitates global communication and relies on considerations of network functionality and security.